willothy/crates_cli/README.md

 ### Collaboration:
-Collaboration is welcome, both in the form of issues/ideas and pull requests!
-I'm still learning rust so feedback would be appreciated.
+Collaboration is welcome.
+Feel free to submit issues and pull requests!

 ### Formatting
 This project uses `rustfmt` for formatting, and `clippy` for linting.